This is a Trope Trope

 - Or Lampshading a Lampshading.

 - Long Runner Line Up: A Long Runner band that has only one lineup from start to finish, or all lineups were long-runners.
 This has happened a few times.

-- Minimalist Cast: The movie has one actor/actress—after that, you don't have a cast.
+- Minimalist Cast: The movie or play has one actor/actress—after that, you don't have a cast.
 All Is Lost is an example, where Robert Redford plays an unnamed sailor in a sinking ship.

 - No Ending: "The Jewels of Nabooti" of the Choose Your Own Adventure series, in which there were a series of choices that made an infinite loop.